victory-fox-2018/mongodb-crud/README.md

   Route           | HTTP    |            Description
 ------------------|---------|------------------------------------------------------------
-  api/signup      | POST    | Sign up with new user info
-  api/signin      | POST    | Sign in while get an access token  based on credentials
   api/books       | GET     | Get all the books info
   api/books       | POST    | Create a book
-  api/books:id    | DELETE  | Delete a book
-  api/books:id    | PUT     | Update a book with new info
+  api/books:id    | GET     | Get one of the books info api/books:id    | PUT     | Update a book with new info api/books:id    | DELETE  | Delete a book